DeepakPurti/Face-Mask-Detection/README.md

 ---

 ## :file_folder: Dataset
-The dataset used has been extended by adding more images.
+The dataset used was extended by adding more images (dataset in this repo is the original one).

 This dataset consists of __4,555 images__ belonging to two classes:
 *	__with_mask    :  2,607 images__